Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/Scientific-Programming/SP_README.md

     └── Material_teorico.pdf (y otros recursos)

 ```

-## 🖥️ Environment Used

-For developing and compiling the assignments and exams of the course, the following environment has been used:

-- Operating System: macOS
-- Compiler: gfortran version 9.0 or higher
-- Editor: Visual Studio Code, with extensions for Fortran and C, improving coding and debugging experience.

 📚 **Detailed documentation in Exercises_Exams**
 The file `SP_EE_README.md` (inside the `Exercises_Exams` folder) explains in depth: